 I know that the above story isn’t true.
 Similar to how I don’t believe there was a perfect garden or breathing dust or magic tree or talking snake or poison apple.
 No, I don’t believe in one-eyed giants or three-headed dogs or winged witches or flying horses.
 But I do believe in second chances at love, and tragedy during childbirth, and mothers that protect and fathers that abuse, and sons that grow to hate their mothers, and good men who know the value of daughters, and failure that comes too early and success that comes too late and to somebody else.
 I believe in knowing the difference between an oak tree and an ash tree.
 But most of all, I believe in women who work and follow no one.

 Hesiod’s untrue story has led me to a deeper truth: that Gaia was a Scientist, that I am a Scientist, that your mother and grandmother might be Scientists too.
 That we have always been and that we may all dare to count.
 That maybe it’s not selfish cupidity that limits the application of the title.
 Maybe, like Ptolemy’s Earth-centric model of the universe, they set it up wrong from the start.
 Maybe the only real way to identify a Scientist is when we see the joy and frustration and late nights and failed attempts and glowing pride unspoken whenever we are offered a view of something private and beautiful.

 Hope Jahren currently serves as the Wilson Professor at the University of Oslo.
-She has recently finished rewriting her latest book, The Story Of More, for a junior high/high school audience.
-Watch for its release in late 2021.
+Most recently, she rewrote her latest book, The Story Of More, for a junior high/high school audience.

 Lead image: delcarmat / Shutterstock